th3alexdev/th3alexdev/README.md

 ![Tailwind Badge](https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)
 ![Figma Badge](https://img.shields.io/badge/Figma-F24E1E?style=for-the-badge&logo=figma&logoColor=white)

+## 🔭 I’m currently working on

+I'm currently building a Weather App using React and JavaScript.
+The app fetches weather summaries and forecasts from OpenWeatherMap API and displays them in an easy-to-read format.
+Additionally, I'm using Unsplash API to dynamically fetch an image that corresponds to the location's weather conditions.
+The app is being developed using Vitejs, and I've made sure that it's adaptive and responsive on all devices.

+Some of the features I'm implementing include:
+ - [x] Optimized API calls for fast and efficient data retrieval.
+ - [x] Custom hooks in React to manage state and data fetching.
+ - [x] Comprehensive error handling to provide a seamless user experience.
+ - [x] Integration with OpenWeatherMap and Unsplash APIs to fetch real-time weather and image data.
+ - [x] Clean and responsive UI design with full accessibility support.

 ## Recent Projects 👨‍💻
  - Weather App ☔ - 95% ready.
  - Simon Says Game 🗣️ [Repo](https://github.com/th3alexdev/simonsays/) | [Demo](https://th3alexdev.github.io/simonsays/)